21 Medications You Should Never Mix with Alcohol

 Medications that help you sleep, such as Ambien, are relatively safe—unless you add alcohol, warns White.
 “Nearly all of the ‘accidental overdoses’ you hear about with Hollywood celebrities involve someone mixing several chemicals that impair consciousness.
 An example is alcohol mixed with insomnia medications, sometimes mixed with pain or anxiety medications,” says Tim Laird, MD, medical director of Health First Medical Group in Melbourne, Florida.

 Check the type of antidepressant you use.
 Although not commonly prescribed anymore, antidepressants with the active ingredient monoamine oxidase inhibitors (MAOIs) can create a dangerous spike in your blood pressure when they interact with a compound found in beer and red wine.
-Consider trying some of these things that may help treat depression.

 “Even over-the-counter substances that make you sleepy should be avoided if you’re drinking,” says White.
 Antihistamines like Benadryl can help ease allergy symptoms like cough, runny nose, and itchy eyes—but drowsiness is a major side effect, and alcohol will make it worse.
 You can taper your alcohol intake with these 17 tips.